Web-Advanced-Spring-2017/quiz-01/README.md

 3. It returns 1 if val is truthful, otherwise 2

 **Answer: 3.**
 `condition ? expr1 : expr2 ` is also known as [Conditional (ternary) Operator](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Conditional_Operator).
-It can be unpacked as following code:
+It can be unpacked into following code:

 ```js
 function whatDoesItDo(val){